Tshabalala-Thabo/Tshabalala-Thabo/README.md

 - 👨‍💻 Proficient in various technologies, including JavaScript, React, Node.js, PHP, and MySQL.
 - 🛠 Experienced in full-stack development, from building frontend UIs to setting up backend databases.
 - 💼 Check out my [Portfolio](https://thabotshabalala.netlify.app/) to see the projects I’ve worked on and learn more about my carpentry business website.
-- ❤️ Committed to building open-source projects and contributing to development communities.
 <!--End Intro-->